Transcatheter Aortic Valve Replacement

 TAVR is performed in a hybrid catheterization/operating room in the CV Cath Lab.
 On the day of your procedure, you need to come to Intermountain Medical Center – building 4 (Heart & Lung Center).
 Follow the signs to Patient Registration on the first floor.

 If you have questions please call us: 801-507-4701.

 Learn About Our Programs

 Our Heart Valve & Structural Heart Disease Program is actively participating in TAVR research.
-While TAVR is approved by the FDA for certain patients, trials continue to explore new valve designs and different patient criteria.
+While TAVR is approved by the FDA for certain patients, trials at our center continue to explore new valve designs and different patient criteria.
 Learn more about TAVR research.